 Here’s an Example

-Let’s say you’ve got a listing that successfully sold two years for a list price of $475,000.
-That market has matured in the neighborhood of this home by about 4% since then, and no major changes were made to the property.
+Let’s say you’ve got a listing that successfully sold two years ago for a list price of $475,000.
+The market has matured in the neighborhood of this home by about 4% since then, and no major changes were made to the property.
 This makes our first number $494,000 ($475,000 x 104%).

 Now, consider what’s currently for sale.
-There are two homes on the next block that have been for sale for 90 days and still doesn’t have offers.
+There are two homes on the next block that have been for sale for 90 days and still don’t have offers.
 They were built at approximately the same time, and have similar features.
 Their list prices are $525,000 and $529,000.
 Given this information, a price of $515,000 seems to be the highest reasonable spot.

 Finally, consider the microtrend that the neighborhood elementary school is just about to finish a major renovation, making it the best school in the city.
 You estimate this will add another $5,000 to your asking price.